From Opus

 [edit] Behaviour

-The diet includes insects, and sometimes seeds, fruit or leaves.
+The diet consists of arthropods, mainly insects, also seeds, fruit and sometimes leaves.
 Feeds mainly among foliage.

 Breeding season from July to March (peak from October to November) in Australia.
-The female builds a cup-shaped nest from twigs, grass, and vines, bound and attached to a tree fork with spider web.
+The female builds a cup-shaped nest from twigs, grass, and vines, using spider's web to bind it and to fix it to a tree fork.
 Lays 2 - 3 eggs.
 Two broods may be produced in a season.
-Both sexes incubate the eggs and care for the young.
+Both adults incubate the eggs and care for the young.

 Resident in most of its range, partly migratory in eastern Australia but movements poorly understood.